About

 Public Policy Liaison

-Cameron Lynch is a disability rights advocate who works to ensure equitable of treatment of disabled people through policy advocacy and intersectional engagement.
+Cameron Lynch is a disability rights advocate who works to ensure equitable treatment of disabled people through policy advocacy and intersectional engagement.

 Cameron is currently a policy analyst with the Autistic Self Advocacy Network where she focuses on the education, civil rights, and accessible technology portfolios.
 Before this role, Cameron served in the U.S. Department of Justice Disability Rights Section as a paralegal, working on regulations under the Americans with Disabilities Act.
-She as also created Chronic and Iconic, an online advocacy and support organization for disabled young people.
+She also created Chronic and Iconic, an online advocacy and support organization for disabled young people.
 Her advocacy work has been featured in USA Today, CNN, The Washington Post, The New York Times, and the BBC.

 Director of Policy and Programs